scienceai/ldstars/README.md

 stars
 =====

-Rate (as in five stars linked data) a datapackage.jsonld
+Rate (as in five stars linked data) a package.jsonld

 # test